LukeLB/LogisticRegression_Firth/README.md

 # LogisticRegression_Firth

 This set of code uses John Lees' implementation of Firth's penalised logistic regression into a sklearn estimator class.
 I've used this succesfully inside sklearn and with other packages e.g. SHAP.
-You can find John's originl code here https://gist.github.com/johnlees/3e06380965f367e4894ea20fbae2b90d.
+You can find John's original code here https://gist.github.com/johnlees/3e06380965f367e4894ea20fbae2b90d.

 ## Usage